slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 *'The moment you [rigidly follow a plan](chapter_3_action.md#on-change-and-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.' -- Robert Greene*

 Avoid the trap of following one set career path.
 Focus on being useful, it will be easier to pivot when needed.
-If your job doesn't require originality, next decade you might not have one.
+If your job doesn't require originality, next decade you might not have it.

 > *'The interesting jobs are the ones that you make up.' -- Chris Young*